-- The Barrow County voters passed the sixth one-percent sales tax for educational purposes (ESPLOST) for another five years (October 2021 September 2026) on March 19, 2019.
-The voters also approved the issuance of \$40.0 million general obligation bonds.
-The School District anticipates part of the bonds will be issued in 2020 but the remaining issuance of bonds will depend on future growth of the County. - Net position increased \$14.3 million, which was due to increase state funding along with growth in the property tax digest for Barrow County. - The School District had \$148.3 million in expenses relating to governmental activities; \$96.8 million of these expenses were offset by program specific charges for services, grants and contributions.
-General revenues (primarily property and sales taxes) of \$65.0 million were adequate to provide for these programs. - In June 2015, the Governmental Accounting Standards Board (GASB) issued Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other than Pensions.
-This statement requires all School Districts to recognize and disclose the School District's proportionate share of the collective net OPEB liability for each cost sharing benefit plan in which the School District participates.
+- Net position increased \$14.1 million, which was due to increase state funding along with growth in the property tax digest for Barrow County. - The School District had \$167.1 million in expenses relating to governmental activities; \$110.2 million of these expenses were offset by program specific charges for services, grants and contributions.
+General revenues (primarily property and sales taxes) of \$71.0 million were adequate to provide for these programs. - In June 2015, the Governmental Accounting Standards Board (GASB) issued Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other than Pensions.
+This statement requires all School Districts to recognize and disclose the district's proportionate share of the collective net OPEB liability for each cost sharing benefit plan in which the school district participates.
 Due to the adoption of GASB Statement No. 75 in 2018, net position was restated and decreased by \$113.5 million.
-Therefore, the School District's liabilities and deferred inflow of resources exceeded assets and deferred outflow of resources by \$41.9 million at June 30, 2019.
+Therefore the School District's liabilities and deferred inflow of resources exceeded assets and deferred outflow of resources by \$27.8 million at June 30, 2020.
 Net position reflects the difference between all assets and deferred outflows of resources of the School District (including capital assets, net of depreciation) and all liabilities, both short-term and long-term, and deferred inflows of resources.
-The net position at June 30, 2019 of negative \$41.9 million represents the above negative restatement of \$113.5 million and an increase of \$14.4 million when compared to the prior year.
-This increase is due to additional state funds received, sales tax revenues, and additional property taxes collected. - As stated above, general revenues accounted for \$65.0 million or nearly 39.9% of all revenues totaling almost \$162.7 million.
+The net position at June 30, 2020 of negative \$27.8 million represents the impact of the GASB statements mentioned above and an increase of \$14.1 million when compared to the prior year.
+This increase is due to additional state funds received, sales tax revenues, and additional property taxes collected. - As stated above, general revenues accounted for \$71.0 million or nearly 39.2% of all revenues totaling over \$181.2 million.
 Program specific revenues in the form of charges for services, grants, and contributions accounted for the balance of these revenues.
-(Percentages in table below have been rounded to one decimal place).
+(Percentages in table below have been rounded to one decimal place.)

-- The current ratio, which measures the School District's ability to transform current assets into cash and pay its short-term liabilities, was 2.95 for the fiscal year ended June 30, 2019.
-Generally, a ratio greater than 2.0 is considered very financially stable. - In fiscal year 2019 the School District received a contribution from Barrow County government of \$947,684.00 toward the construction of athletic turf fields for Apalachee High School and Winder-Barrow High School.
+- The current ratio, which measures the School District's ability to transform current assets into cash and pay its short-term liabilities, was 4.37 for the fiscal year ended June 30, 2020.
+Generally, a ratio greater than 2.0 is considered very financially stable. - In fiscal year 2020 the School District closed on \$40 million in bonds to go toward capital projects including, renovations of schools and facilities, new buses and technology resources.